 A spellbinding storyteller, Ashurst paints colorful characters and scenes through his words that are punctuated with pen-and-ink illustrations by West Texas cowboy and artist Mike Capron.
 The rawness of his writing, plus identifiable places and details, keeps the story engaging and real whether or not you’ve experienced the situations and locations.

-“I will be accused by some of exaggerating: the bucking horses, the wild cattle, and the meanness,” he write in the introduction.
+“I will be accused by some of exaggerating: the bucking horses, the wild cattle, and the meanness,” he writes in the introduction.
 “There are no exaggerations here.
 There are no six-guns with seven bullets.
 I know what I’m talking about.
 I’ve eaten the dust and drank the dirty water.”

-Ashurst’s books are commonly found on buckhouse bookshelves and rolled up in bedrolls.
+Ashurst’s books are commonly found on bunkhouse bookshelves and rolled up in bedrolls.
 This particular title, however, was just released as an 8-hour, 45-minute audiobook narrated by Academy Award-winning actor Wilford Brimley and music by Jess Berry.
 The new format is perfect for listening to while feeding this fall and winter, driving long distances or relaxing after a hard day’s work.